 Pay attention to the dry time and cure time specified on the caulk box.
 The cure time provides when the caulk is completely set and ready for use and exposed to water, while the dry time refers to how long it takes for the caulk to dry to the touch.
 Dry and cure times for pure silicone and siliconized latex/acrylic caulks are identical, ranging between half an hour to 12 hours for drying and two to ten days for curing.

 Choose caulks with dry and cure periods on the low end of these ranges if you’re caulking your shower or tub in the home, meaning your bath won’t be out of service for days.

-The elasticity of this bathtub caulk is incredible.
+The elasticity of this caulk is incredible.
 If the SashcoLexel Flexible Caulk is added to a moving board, the caulk can travel with it.
-It avoids caulk drying rigid and ripping, splitting, or moving away from the wall as the surface passes.
+This avoids issues such as caulk drying rigid and ripping, splitting, or moving away from the wall as the surface passes.

 You would have built a waterproof shield the moment you add this caulk.
 You don’t have to wait hours for the caulk to dry or to see if the caulk can adhere to make a waterproof shield.
-When you use this, you get automatic waterproof protection.
+When you use this, you get an automatic waterproof shield.